 (1) The Governor may make regulations prescribing all matters that are required or permitted by this Act to be prescribed, or are necessary or convenient to be prescribed for giving effect to the purposes of this Act.

-[(2) deleted]
+(2) Regulations under this Act may be expressed to prevail over regulations made under the GTE Act.

+(3) Regulations under subsection (2) must not be made except on the recommendation of —

+(a) the Minister; and

+(b) the Minister to whom the administration of the GTE Act is committed.

+(4) If and to the extent that regulations under this Act are so expressed, in the event of a conflict or inconsistency between a provision of those regulations and a provision of regulations made under the GTE Act, the former provision prevails.

 [Section 47 amended: No. 60 of 1998 s.
-27.]
+27; No. 13 of 2023 s.
+296.]

 48. Review of Act